sikaeducation/serve-team-data/README.md

 }
 ```

-Your returned error should look like this:
+An error should look like this:

 ```
 {
-    error: {
+    "error": {
         "message": "No record found!"
     }
 }